f5devcentral/f5-distributed-cloud-labs-101/application/docs/state1/index.rst

 -------------
 The customer's application is only available through their on-premise data center.
-In this step, we will publish the application through VoltConsole so all web traffic comes through the Volterra global network.
+In this step, we will publish the application through VoltConsole so all web traffic comes through the Volterra Global Network.
 This will help us prepare for future states of the project.

 In this state we will configure the following VoltConsole components: